datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | Returns a version of its input strings where characters in CHARACTERS are removed
-         from the beginning and end.
+         from both sides.
 Non-string values are ignored.
 The default value of CHARACTERS is all whitespace characters.
      - | ``["strip", [" ab ", "cd ", "ef"]]``
        |